seatonullberg/grains/README.md

 # Example

 This example showcases the basic functionality of the grains software library.
-Please note that the scale in this example are ARBITRARY as I have not yet found adequate validation images.
+Please note that the scale in this example is ARBITRARY as I have not yet found adequate validation images.
 Refer to the [examples](./examples) directory for the simple source code used to generate these results.

 ### Starting Image